xieh97/xieh97/README.md

 ## :sparkles: About Me

-I am a PhD student specializing in **Machine Learning and Signal Processing**, with a research focus on **Audio-Language Learning**, **Audio Information Retrieval**, and **Audio Content Analysis**.
+I am a PhD student specializing in **Machine Learning and Signal Processing**, with a research focus on **Audio Understanding**, **Audio-Language Multimodal Learning**, and **Audio Information Retrieval**.
-My work explores topics such as _contrastive learning_, _zero-shot learning_, _multimodal learning_, _language-based audio retrieval_, and _audio classification_.
+My work explores topics such as _self-supervised learning_, _contrastive learning_, _zero-shot learning_, _multimodal learning_, _language-based audio retrieval_, and _audio classification_.
 My full resume can be found [here](https://github.com/xieh97/xieh97/blob/main/assets/CV.pdf).

 ## :fire: Research Interests

-- **Audio-Language Learning** focuses on developing systems that integrate audio signals with natural language, enabling seamless interpretation and interaction between these modalities.
-It employs deep learning, transformer models, and multimodal alignment strategies to map audio features to textual representations.
-Common applications include audio captioning, spoken language understanding, language-based audio retrieval, and audio question answering.
+- **Audio Understanding** refers to the process of analyzing and interpreting audio signals to extract meaningful information.
+It involves various tasks such as speech recognition, sound event detection, music analysis, and speaker identification.
+The goal is to enable machines to comprehend and process auditory data in a way similar to human perception.
-- **Audio Information Retrieval** involves analyzing and retrieving unstructured information from large-scale audio datasets.
-It leverages signal processing, feature extraction, machine learning, and indexing methods to organize and search audio content efficiently.
-Key applications include music recommendation, sound classification, similarity-based retrieval, and audio fingerprinting.
+- **Audio-Language Multimodal Learning** is a field of study that focuses on integrating both audio and textual (or spoken) information for machine learning applications.
+This involves training models to process and correlate audio signals (such as speech, sounds, or music) with textual data (such as captions, transcripts, or semantic labels).
+It is used in tasks like automatic subtitle generation, speech-to-text translation, and audio question answering.
-- **Audio Content Analysis** focuses on extracting meaningful patterns and insights from audio signals.
-It utilizes signal decomposition, feature extraction, deep learning, and statistical modeling to analyze different sound components.
-It enables tasks like speech recognition, sound event detection, audio sentiment analysis, and music genre classification.
+- **Audio Information Retrieval** is the process of indexing, searching, and retrieving audio content based on queries, which can be textual, acoustic, or semantic.
+It encompasses techniques such as music retrieval, sound classification, and spoken document retrieval.
+The aim is to develop efficient methods for organizing and accessing large-scale audio databases.

 ## :dart: Tech and Interests